EnginEken/firecracker-dind/README.md

 docker run --privileged -it --rm -v $(pwd)/output:/output ubuntu-rootfs
 ```

 This will create output folder and put the image rootfs file named `image.ext4` under it.
-This will be our microVM's rootfs image.
+This will be our microVM's rootfs image. `Dockerfile.firecracker` copies rootfs from `firecracker` folder on this repo.
+So, you might want to copy it to `firecracker` folder before building the image.
+Same thing for kernel as well.

 ## Running Firecracker Container